Aditya-8807/question1_navbar/README.md

 # 🌐 CREATIVE NAVBAR

 This is a simple and responsive React.js website built for the **SARC Web Portfolio Assignment**.
-It includes multiple pages and navigation using **React Router**, styled with custom CSS also included a smooth slider using c
+It includes multiple pages and navigation using **React Router**, styled with custom CSS also included a smooth slider using carousel

 ## 🛠️ Installation & Setup